-- .
-Target areas for intensification are focused on major elements of the Rapid Transit Network. - Target areas include the Central Area, Mixed-Use Centres, Mainstreets, and Town Centres defined on Schedule B; - b.
-Arterial Mainstreets inside the Greenbelt are designated in the Transportation Master Plan as Supplementary Transit corridors.
-As such, the intent of the Plan is to guide their development toward denser and more urban forms that will support frequent transit service and prepare them for higher order transit in the future.
+- 4. Target areas for intensification are focused on major elements of the rapid transit network. - a.
+Target areas include the Central Area, Mixed-Use Centres, Mainstreets, and Town Centres defined on Schedule B; - b.
+Arterial Mainstreets inside the Greenbelt are designated in this Plan and the Transportation Master Plan as supplementary rapid transit corridors.
+As such, the intent of this Plan is to guide their development toward denser and more urban forms that will support frequent transit service and prepare them for the high level of transit that is planned for Supplementary Rapid Transit corridors in the future.